Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Approximately 20% to 25% of patients with osteosarcoma present with clinically detectable metastatic disease.
 For patients with metastatic disease at initial presentation, roughly 20% will remain continuously free of disease, and roughly 30% will survive 5 years from diagnosis.[

-The lung is the most common site of initial metastatic disease.[
+The lungs are the most common site of initial metastatic disease.[

 Treatment Options for Osteosarcoma and UPS of Bone With Metastatic Disease at Diagnosis